ESBenchmark/ESBench/docs/guide/toolchains.md

 ESBench is a cross runtime benchmark tool, which means you can run your suite on different runtimes.

+Benefit from the plug-in architecture, ESBench supports customize how to run the code via Builder and Executor.

 ## Run In Browsers

-Benefit from the plug-in architecture, ESBench can use executor to customize how to run the code.
 Following example runs the suite on Firefox, Webkit, and Chromium using [Playwright](https://playwright.dev).

 First install playwright: